tryscer/flock/flock-music.md

 ​	Babatunde sits behind a huge caulderon covered in animal hide.
 If it’s a drum, I think, it’s the biggest drum I’ve ever seen.
 He raps his fingers on it.
 Suddenly Mucho’s little bass rythm has a drum rythm friend to dance with.
 ​	Johnny Terry climbs on stage.
 Someone yells, “Hi there, Johnny!”
 And some people clap.
 He finds his place behind Mucho and starts singing into the microphone in a low, low voice:
 ​	“*Go, go, go*…”
 ​	Johnny’s voice and Mucho’s bass and Babatunde’s drum all vibrate through me.
-I can feel them in my chest, in my feet, in my butt.
+I can feel them in my chest, in my feet, even in my butt.
 A tall, broad-shouldered woman comes on, taking her place in front, wearing a black dress and an afro and holding a shiny, golden electric guitar, slim and small in her large hands.
 	​“Holy hell, it’s a Broadcaster\!”
 Says Tim.
 ​	 Eddie throws the woman a line and she catches it, plugs it to her guitar.
 The tent explodes in an electrified howling scream — not at all pleasant.
 The crowd is stirring.
 Eddie slaps a large crate, covered in yellow tweed.
 The howling stops.
 The crate sits there, buzzing and vibrating.   ​	“That’s a Bassman amp, Eleanore, see?”
 Says Tim.
 ​	“Shut up, Tim\!”
 I say, very excited.
 “Don’t ruin my first show\!”
 I slip my hand into my purse, feeling my change of underwear.
 I imagine my panties landing on Mucho’s head and giggle.